Home » Healthier » Green Monster Muffins

 green monster muffins

-*Please note* this post has been updated as of July, 2019.
-The post and recipe remains the same, but the photos have been updated, along with a video at the bottom of the recipe card to show you how easy these are to make!
+*Please note* this post has been updated as of March 2024.
+The post and recipe remains the same, but the photos have been updated, along with a video in the recipe card to show you how easy these are to make!

 Meet the newest member of my green monster family – green monster muffins!
 Actually, they’re not new in any sense, since I’ve been making them since Oscar started eating solid food, BUT they are new to LIMO.
 I got the original recipe from a friend a few years back, courtesy of a blog called the Green Forks; it looks like the site is no longer up and running, but luckily I’ve made and tweaked the recipe enough over the years that I don’t actually need the site anymore!